 I don’t eat very much dessert, but I sure do love this apple crisp.
 I used maple syrup to sweeten this crisp.
-You can always add more per preference, but I really like it the way it is because baking the apples brings out their natural sweetness, so it really doesn’t need much added sweetener.
+You can always add more per taste preference, but I really like it the way it is because baking the apples brings out their natural sweetness, so it really doesn’t need very much added sweetener.

 - Easy: Only 5 simple ingredients that are readily available to anyone and everyone.

 - Healthier: You know exactly what’s in this dessert.
 No hidden ingredients, and no excessive sugar.

 - Versatile: Crisps are so customizable.
 You could add pears, berries, you name it.